grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 The HTML reports are read by a third process and turned into a website ready to be served on GitHub pages.
-The `publishDir` directive will copy the final reports into the `deploy` directory.
-It can then be pushed to GitHub pages.
+The `publishDir` directive will copy the final reports into the `deploy` directory, ready to be pushed to GitHub pages.

 ```nextflow
 process deploy {